dotnet/orleans/src/Tutorials/Custom-Grain-Storage.md

     var fileInfo = new FileInfo(path);

+    if (fileInfo.Exists && fileInfo.LastWriteTimeUtc.ToString() != grainState.ETag)
+    {
+        throw new InconsistentStateException($"Version conflict (WriteState): ServiceId={_clusterOptions.ServiceId} ProviderName={_storageName} GrainType={grainType} GrainReference={grainReference.ToKeyString()}.");
+    }

     using (var stream = new StreamWriter(fileInfo.Open(FileMode.Create, FileAccess.Write)))
     {
         await stream.WriteAsync(storedData);
     }

+    fileInfo.Refresh();
+    grainState.ETag = fileInfo.LastWriteTimeUtc.ToString();
 }
 ```

 Similarly as reading, we use `_jsonSettings` to write the state.
+The current ETag is used to check against the last updated time in UTC of the file.
+If the date is different, it means that another activation of the same grain changed the state concurrently.
+In this situation, we throw an `InconsistentStateException` which will result in the current activation being killed to prevent overwritting the state previously saved by the other activated grain.

 ## Clearing State